SW Glove Supply Intelligence

 Update forecasts

-Review usage by SKU, site, department, and critical application.
+Review usage by SKU, site, department, and critical application so buying decisions are visible during the seasonal Q3 lull.

 Check safety stock

-Identify products where a shortage would disrupt safety or operations.
+Identify products where freight surcharges, inland transportation pressure, or unexpected lead-time shifts could disrupt safety or operations.

 Pre-approve alternatives